Gladyse C. Taylor | Acting Director

-Donald Stolworthy was named director of the Illinois Department of Corrections (IDOC) March 16, 2015, by Governor Bruce Rauner.
-As IDOC director, he is responsible for overseeing the management and operations of more than 35 state prisons, work camps, boot camps and transition centers as well as the supervision of parolees.
+Gladyse C. Taylor was designated as acting director of the Illinois Department of Corrections (IDOC) on June 16, 2015, by Governor Bruce Rauner.
+As IDOC director, she is responsible for overseeing the management and operations of 25 prisons in addition to work camps, boot camps and adult transition centers.

 Secretary to the Director